manikcloud/build-your-own-ai-assistant/README.md

 This repository contains a **complete step-by-step journey** to understand and build intelligent AI coordination systems using MCP (Model Context Protocol).
 You'll experience the dramatic transformation from manual model guessing to intelligent coordination.

+## 👨‍💻 **About the Author**
+**Varun Kumar Manik** - AWS Community Builder, DevOps Engineer, and AI Trainer with extensive experience in cloud architecture and AI system design.
+Passionate about making complex AI concepts accessible through hands-on learning experiences.
+Specializes in bridging the gap between theoretical AI knowledge and practical implementation.

 ## 🚀 **Quick Start**

 ### **Prerequisites**